 The deans are responsible for the strategic leadership of the department.
 They are elected by the department council and prepare and execute the council's resolutions.
 As such, they decide on human and material resources within the framework of the department's strategic plan and represent the department's interests to the university rectorate.
 In addition, the deans are responsible for the organization of studies and examinations.

-In 2021, the department has agreed on a rotation principle for the deans.
-Every two years, the deans will change roles and one member will be exchanged.
 The roles inlude the Dean and two Vice Deans, one of whom serves as the Dean of Studies.
 The deans are supported in their work by the Deans' Office.

 Our current team of deans:

 Steffen Strese is Professor of Innovation Management at TU Dortmund University since 2019 and is a co-director of the TIE Institute of Technology, Innovation and Entrepreneurship.
 He received his PhD from RWTH Aachen University, where he also worked as a startup coach and post-doctoral researcher.
 His research focuses on startup and corporate entrepreneurship as well as on technology and innovation management.
 He also advised numerous companies on strategy development and implementation as a project leader at Bain & Company and founded a technology-based startup.
 He is a guest lecturer at Chulalongkorn University in Bangkok, a founding member of the interdisciplinary Ruhr School of Design Thinking, and founder and chairman of the digital initiative DLab at TU Dortmund University.

 Ludger Linnemann has joined TU Dortmund University as Professor of Applied Economics in 2008.
 His research areas are business cycle theory, applied macroeconometrics and international economics.
 He is a co-speaker of the Ruhr Graduate School in Economics and a member of the Competence Field Empirical Economic Research.